Top Signs of Love Addiction & What They Mean for You

 Self-Esteem and Identity Issues:

-Important Note: Love addiction is description of unhealthy behavioral patterns when it comes to love and romantic relationships and currently is not a formal clinical diagnosis.
+Important Note: Love addiction describes a pattern of unhealthy behavioral patterns when it comes to love and romantic relationships and currently is not a formal clinical diagnosis.

 If you or someone you know recognizes signs of a love addict within themselves-- understand that they're not alone.